Rick-Takeuchi1996/Citi-Bike/README.md

 Contains the Project Brief Data: Separated into Original and Prepared Data.
 These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
 Scripts: Contains all the Python coding involved for the entire analysis process Analysis: Contains the Visualizations used for developing insights

 # Visualizations
-All the visualizations and some of the analysis can be found on Tableau Public server - Citi Bike Analysis
+All the visualizations and some of the analysis can be found on [Tableau Public server - Citi Bike Analysis](https://public.tableau.com/app/profile/rick.takeuchi/viz/CitiBike_17021434370850/Story1?publish=yes).